wuflenso/threedee/README.md

 ### C. Note on modified_on and modified_by Fields
 These fields will be automatically updated by the system by default unless a db admin updates the data manually via psql query.
-To do:
-1. Create function to set modified_by by id
-2. Create trigger that accepts item id and calls the function above

 Create Function and Trigger
 ```
 CREATE OR REPLACE FUNCTION before_update_3dpr() RETURNS trigger AS $before_update_3dpr$
     BEGIN